Lochy2000/weather-boi/README.md

 ## How It Works

-Let me walk you through how the different pieces of this application work together.
+Here's how the different pieces of this application work together.

 ### The Big Picture

-When you first load the app, it presents you with a search bar.
-Type in a city name, and as you type, it queries the Open-Meteo Geocoding API to suggest matching locations.
-Select one (or click "Use My Location"), and the app fetches comprehensive weather data for that spot.
+When users first load the app, they see a search bar.
+As they type a city name, the app queries the Open-Meteo Geocoding API to suggest matching locations.
+After selecting one (or clicking "Use My Location"), the app fetches comprehensive weather data for that location.

-The weather data gets cached for 5 minutes using React Query, so if you switch between locations and come back, you won't waste API calls or wait for loading.
-Your recent searches and unit preferences are stored in your browser's localStorage, so they persist between visits.
+The weather data gets cached for 5 minutes using React Query, so switching between locations doesn't waste API calls or require reloading.
+Recent searches and unit preferences are stored in localStorage and persist between visits.

 ### Component Architecture